-Command Status/result Command Status/result cpowerallstatus ri0 Provides power status of all IRU0 compute nodes in the system. cpowerallstatus "" Provides status of every compute node in the system. cpowerbootrack r1 Boots any nodes in rack 1 not already online. cpowersystemdown Completely powers down every node in the system.
-Use only if you want to shut down all nodes (see the next example). cpowershutdownsystemnoleadernoservice Shuts down all the IRU compute nodes, but not the administrative controller server, rack leader controller or other service nodes. cpowerboot rli0n8 Command tries to specifically boot rack 1, IRU0, node 8. cpowershutdownoff rack r1 Usingshutdown andoff together is the only time you can use more than one command on the cpower command line.
-This combination will shutdown, then power off all of the computer nodes in parallel, then shutdown the rack leader controller.
-Usenoleader if you want the RLC to remain on.
+Command Status/result cpowerbootrack r1 Boots any nodes in rack 1 not already online. cpowersystemdown Completely powers down every node in the system.
+Use only if you want to shut down all nodes (see the next example). cpowerhaltsystemnoleadernoservice Shuts down (halts) all the IRU compute nodes in the system, but not the administrative controller server, rack leader controller or other service nodes. cpowerboot r1i0n8 Command tries to specifically boot rack 1, IRU0, node 8. cpowerhaltrack r1 Will halt and then power off all of the computer nodes in parallel located in rack 1, then halts the rack leader controller.
+Use noleader if you want the RLC to remain on.

-See the SGI Altix ICE System Administrator's Guide for more information on cpower commands.
+See the SGI Tempo System Administrator's Guide, (P/N 007-4993-00x) for more information on cpower commands.
 See the section "System Power Status" on page 18 for additional related console information.